anjleenatufail/SOHO-Network-CiscoPacketTracer/README.md

-# SOHO-Network-Design
+# Objective of SOHO Network Design
-The primary aim of this project is to develop a robust and efficient network infrastructure of a SOHO (Small Office Home Office) Network.
-This involves the creation of segmented VLANs to manage traffic effectively, configuring routers to enable inter-VLAN communication and integrating DHCP services for automatically IP address allocation.
+The primary aim of this project is to develop a robust and efficient network infrastructure of a Small Office Home Office (SOHO) Network with three departments IT, Finance and Customer Services.
+This involves the creation of segmented VLANs to manage traffic effectively between all the departments, configuring routers to enable inter-VLAN communication, implementing Password setting on Access Points of IT, Finance, Customer Service departments and integrating DHCP service pool for automatically IP address allocation.

 # Network Technology implemented